Arizona travel brings a unique experience! Why will it be Most Memorable?

 Desert Caballeros Western Museum - Artifacts and artwork from the Old West.
 It especially focuses on Wickenburg, where it's located - but also on Arizona.
 Travel from Wickenburg's center, at the traffic circle, follow Hwy.
 60 just a few blocks, where it becomes W. Wickenburg Way to the corner of Frontier St. It also has an area for kids.

-Children's Museum of Phoenix - Great learning but fun activities for kids up to about 10 years old.
+Children's Museum of Phoenix - Fetching learning, but fun activities for kids up to about 10 years old.
 It's said to be in the top 3 Children's museums in the U.S. There's approximately 300 activities with age recommendations.
 215 N 7th Street, corner of East Van Buren.
 (602) 253-0501.

 Lowell Observatory - Founded by Percival Lowell in 1894, in Flagstaff.
 There's both day and evening programs, plus a visitor center area.
 On Rt.
 66, where it makes the bend in downtown, go off onto W. Santa Fe Ave.
 Look for the signs to direct you.
 (928) 774-3358.